tldr-pages/tldr/pages/common/tmpmail.md

 `tmpmail --text`

-- Open email with given browser (default is w3m):
+- Open email with a specific browser (default is w3m):

 `tmpmail --browser {{browser}}`